bit0x1er/Netflix/README.md

 This is a **frontend web page** designed to showcase **HTML & CSS** skills.
 This project is inspired by **Netflix** and aims to replicate its UI.

+## 🌐 Live Demo
+Want to see CyberTweet?
+[Check it out here](https://vinaymahendre.github.io/Netflix/)

 ## ✨ Features

 - **Modern UI**: Styled to resemble the Netflix homepage.